Ray Patterson (animator)

 Raymond Patterson (November 23, 1911 – December 30, 2001) was an American animator, producer, and director.
 He was born in Hollywood, California, and was the younger brother of animator Don Patterson.

 Career

 Patterson's earliest works in animation were for Charles B. Mintz's Krazy Kat/Screen Gems studio, where he started as an inker in 1929.
 He remained at Mintz for eleven years.
-In 1940, he moved to the Walt Disney Studio, where he animated on Fantasia and Dumbo, as well as several Pluto shorts (Bone Trouble and Pluto's Playmate).
+In 1940, he moved to Walt Disney Productions, where he animated on Fantasia and Dumbo, as well as several Pluto shorts (Bone Trouble and Pluto's Playmate).
 By 1942, he mostly worked on Donald Duck shorts such as Donald Gets Drafted.